crukci-bioinformatics/ampliconseq/README.md

 Resource settings are configured using Nextflow profiles.
 The ampliconseq pipeline provides three profiles - `standard`, `bigserver` and `cluster` configured for running on servers and the high-performance compute cluster at CRUK CI.
-These specifythe maximum number of CPUs or memory that can be used at any one time during the pipeline run or the maximum number of jobs that can be submitted to the cluster to be run in parallel.
+These specify the maximum number of CPUs or memory that can be used at any one time during the pipeline run or the maximum number of jobs that can be submitted to the cluster to be run in parallel.

 A custom profile can be created in the configuration file, e.g.
 `ampliconseq.config`, an example of which is shown below.

+    profiles {
         myprofile {
+            process.executor = 'local'
+            executor {
+                cpus = 8
+                memory = 32.GB
+            }
+            singularity.enabled = true
+        }
+    }

+The new profile, `myserver`, allows for up to 8 CPUs to be used at any one time and a total of 32G of memory.
+The pipeline specifies how many CPU cores and how much memory each process requires and Nextflow ensures that the overall resource allocation does not exceed that specified in the profile.

+The *local* executor (the default) runs processes on the computer on which Nextflow is launched.
+The processes are parallelized by spawning multiple threads and taking advantage of the multi-core architecture provided by the CPU.

+Setting `singularity.enabled = true` in the profile tells Nextflow to use the container with Singularity; it is not necessary to specify this separately with the `-with-singularity` option.

+This profile can be selected by using the `-profile` command line option.

+    nextflow run crukci-bioinformatics/ampliconseq -c ampliconseq.config -profile myprofile

+The following profile tells Nextflow to submit jobs to nodes on a compute cluster using the Slurm resource manager.
+It allows for a maximum of 25 jobs to be submitted to the 'long' queue for running in parallel and tells Nextflow to poll every 30 seconds to check for completed jobs.

+    profiles {
+        mycluster {
             process {
                 executor = 'slurm'
                 queue = 'long'
             }
             executor {
                 queueSize = 25
                 pollInterval = 30.sec
                 jobName = { "'$task.name'" }
             }
             singularity.enabled = true
         }

-This profile can be specified using the `-profile` command line option.

-    nextflow run crukci-bioinformatics/ampliconseq -c ampliconseq.config -profile myprofile

-With this profile, Nextflow will submit jobs to cluster nodes using the SLURM resource manager.
-A maximum number of 25 jobs that will be submitted to the 'long' queue for running in parallel and Nextflow will poll every 30 seconds to check for completed jobs.
-Use of Singularity for running jobs using the container is enabled so it is not necessary to specify this separately with the `-with-singularity` option.
+    }

 ### <a name="nextflow_reports">Nextflow reports</a>